porthaonaotong99-jpg/deedee-trading/TRANSACTION_MANAGEMENT_SUMMARY.md

 # Transaction Management Implementation Summary

 ## Overview
-The `UpdatedInvestmentService` has been completely refactored to use proper database transactions with rollback capabilities for all critical operations.
+The `InvestmentService` has been completely refactored to use proper database transactions with rollback capabilities for all critical operations.
 This ensures data consistency and prevents partial updates that could corrupt the system state.

 ## 🔒 Transaction-Protected Flows